In This Article

 Jane Goodall, the prolific researcher who likely spent more time with chimps than any other human, claims the similarities are staggering.

 According to The Jane Goodall Institute of Canada, chimps and humans share 99 percent of their DNA.
 They consider chimps our “closest cousins in the animal kingdom.”
-The institute claims chimps are actually closer to humans than they are to gorillas, despite the similarities in their looks.
+The institute claims chimps are closer to humans than gorillas despite the similarities in their looks.

-What are some of the most obvious similarities between chimps and humans?
+What are some of the most obvious similarities between chimps and humans?2

 Know Your DNA Reviews